MLIR Intermediate Representation

 Overview

 The Ora compiler includes a comprehensive MLIR (Multi-Level Intermediate Representation) lowering system that provides an intermediate representation for advanced analysis, optimization, and alternative code generation paths.
-This system complements the primary Yul backend and enables sophisticated compiler transformations.
+This system lowers to sensei-ir (SIR) for EVM bytecode generation and enables sophisticated compiler transformations.

 What is MLIR?